andif888/azure-playground/docs/how_to_prepare_a_ssh_private_key.md

-# How to prepare a SSH Private Key
+# How to prepare a SSH Private Key with empty password

 You need a private key file.
 This is used for OpenSSH inside the VMs.
+Please generate a **password-less** SSH-Key.

+If your are prompted to enter a password, simple hit enter key on our keyboard to use an **empty password**.

 Example command to generate private key on Linux: